usnistgov/OSCAL/redesign-nist-pages/Content Page.md

 > The content pages proposed are: Overview, Roadmap, Products, Partners and Contact

-The template proposed for the Content pages:
+The template proposed for the Content pages is:

 ![Sample Content Page for OSCAL](imgs/OSCAL_ContentPage_Sample.png)